 Melchior died in 1973 — and, as promised, he remembered Wagner College in his will.
 He left the College his big-game trophy collection.
 (See Melchior Memories for more information about his connection to Wagner College.)

-Some of the Melchior trophies have not survived the years at Wagner, but the impressive heads of a North American caribou and a Cape buffalo still hang in Megerle 405, one of the biology labs.
+It is unclear what happened to most of the collection, but the impressive heads of a North American caribou, a Cape buffalo, and a topi still adorn the walls of Megerle 405, one of the biology labs.